vikrant82/chat-analyzer/.kilocode/rules/memory-bank/tech.md

 ## 1. Core Technologies
 - **Backend:** Python 3.11+ with the FastAPI framework.
-- **Frontend:** Standard HTML, CSS, and vanilla JavaScript.
-No complex frontend frameworks are used, keeping it simple and universally compatible.
+- **Frontend:** Standard HTML, CSS, and vanilla JavaScript (ES6 Modules).
+The frontend is built as a modular single-page application without complex frameworks to ensure simplicity and broad compatibility.
 - **Containerization:** Docker and Docker Compose are used for building, shipping, and running the application in a consistent environment.

 ## 2. Key Dependencies